Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

 = 3.1.42 =
-* Fix: Testing with WordPress version 6.2.
+* Dev: Testing with WordPress version 6.2.

 = 3.1.41 =
 * Fix: Event bubbles not working on mobile devices.